-In the shorter term, rather than varying your contract, it’s possible that your lender will offer an ‘indulgence’ in relation to your payments.
+In the shorter term, rather than varying your contract, it’s possible that your lender will offer temporary relief or deferral of your payments.

 This means that, although your contract isn’t changed and your normal payments still fall due, the lender agrees not to take enforcement action in relation to payments that you miss during the period of the indulgence (sometimes this may be subject to you still making some payments; although less than your normal payments).

 For example, if you had a car loan and your payments are $500 per month, the lender may agree not to take action for the next three months even though you don’t make those normal payments.
 Ordinarily, if you did not make your payments for three months, your lender could have cancelled the loan and repossessed the car.

 The temporary relief provides some breathing space during which you may be able to sort out the cause of your financial hardship (so that you can go back to making your normal payments).
 If the cause of your financial hardship is likely to continue into the future, the temporary relief provides an opportunity for you and your lender to work out what longer term solution you need.